24/7 Helpline

 While the chemical purity will be more assured if drugs are legalised, the idea that removing the criminal element to possessing drugs will make it easier to control is nonsensical; evidence shows legalising drugs doesn’t work for these purposes.

 Cigarettes are legal, yet “under the counter” cigarettes (non duty paid) are easy to find.
 Red diesel is legal for agricultural use yet people will try and use it for road use.
-High end clothing is imitated and even iPhones can be faked, so legalising drugs doesn’t work to eliminate illegal activity.
+High end clothing is imitated and even iPhones can be faked, so ultimately, legalising drugs doesn’t work when it comes to eliminating illegal activity.

-If you legalise it the price comes down and it becomes readily available: Just as with alcohol.
+Legalising it doesn’t bring the cost down.
 The problems will only get worse.
-For example, legalising drugs doesn’t work to solve underlying social or health issues.
+For example, legalising drugs doesn’t work to solve underlying social or health issues, despite what proponents may claim.

 Legalising Drugs Doesn't Work Pouring red wine glass image